 Lahr's book Words for Paintings (Stepsister Press, 2010) collects twelve years of texts alongside reproductions of his work and in-progress views from his studio.
 A second edition is forthcoming in 2018.

 His work has been written about by Art F City, NewCity, Beautiful Decay, Nashville Scene, Chicago Magazine, and Bad At Sports among others.

-Lahr currently lives and works in South Bend, IN where he holds an Assistant Professor of Painting position at the University of Notre Dame.
+Lahr currently lives and works in South Bend, IN where he holds an Associate Professor of Painting position at the University of Notre Dame.